MrBelon/Bexelon/README.md

 > You can download steamcmd [here](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip).

-<span style="color:red">**BE AWARE!**</span> The script files cannot be stored in the root location path of the DayZ server folder that you have created or your existing server folder, unless they are stored in a subfolder (named Bexelon) of the DayZ server folder.
+**BE AWARE!** The script files cannot be stored in the root location path of the DayZ server folder that you have created or your existing server folder, unless they are stored in a subfolder (named Bexelon) of the DayZ server folder.

 #### Configure your mods source :